Yatheesh-Nagella/Publicity-Task-WebApp/readme.md

 - User registration and authentication
 - Todo creation and management
 - Task prioritization and categorization
-- Due date tracking -- UPCOMING
+- Due date tracking
-- Collaboration and sharing with other users -- UPCOMING
+- Task completion and deletion
-- Real-time updates and notifications -- UPCOMING
+- Search and filter functionality

 ## Getting Started